They say, “Don’t judge a book by its cover,” but people sure do judge a brand by its website!

 1. Type Of Website

 Most beginners often falter at this initial stage, resulting in their time, money, and effort going in vain.
-Hence, ask yourself what type of theme will be most suitable for your business.
+Hence, ask yourself what theme will be most suitable for your business.

 For example, if you want to tap into digital marketing opportunities, it is best to stick to a minimal design that’s easy to navigate.
-Alternatively, if you want to offer your artistic skills (custom paintings, handmade clothes and jewellery, etc.), a colourful theme would be perfect.
+Alternatively, if you’re going to offer your artistic skills (custom paintings, handmade clothes and jewellery, etc.), a colourful theme would be perfect.

-The marketplace should have various themes on display- free, paid, customisable, premium, etc. For beginners and veterans alike, cost plays a key role in selecting a website theme.
-However, note that a high price tag does not just include the cost of a stunning design, but also the time and effort that went behind it.
+The marketplace should have various themes on display- free, paid, customisable, premium, etc. Cost plays a crucial role in selecting a website theme for beginners and veterans alike.
+However, note that a high price tag does not just include the cost of a stunning design and the time and effort behind it.

-So, even if the upfront cost is high, think of it as an investment.
+So, even if the upfront cost is high, consider it an investment.
 By getting a fully responsive and attractive design, you will save the time you can spend on other aspects of the business.

 With so many themes used by various websites, you wouldn’t want to plagiarise anyone’s design unintentionally.
 So, it is best to look for themes that allow customisation features.